google/sentencepiece/python/README.md

 # SentencePiece Python Wrapper

 Python wrapper for SentencePiece with SWIG.
-This module wrapps sentencepiece::SentencePieceProcessor class with the following modifications:
+This module wraps sentencepiece::SentencePieceProcessor class with the following modifications:
 * Encode and Decode methods are re-defined as EncodeAsIds, EncodeAsPieces, DecodeIds and DecodePieces respectevely.
 * SentencePieceText proto is not supported.
 * Added __len__ and __getitem__ methods. len(obj) and obj[key] returns vocab size and vocab id respectively.

 ## Build and Install SentencePiece
-You need to install SentencePiece before before installing this python wrapper.
+You need to install SentencePiece before installing this python wrapper.

 You can simply use pip comand to install SentencePiece python module.